 A yoga therapist is an experienced yoga teacher who has undergone post-graduate training in western medical conditions, interview and assessment skills, as well as the advanced application of yoga philosophy and techniques as therapy.

-The evaluation framework for yoga therapy is the panchamayakosha, five levels of being; body, energy, mind, intuitive wisdom and bliss.
+The holistic framework for yoga therapy is the five ‘Koshas‘, the levels of being; physical body, breath and vital energy, thinking / feeling mind, intuitive wisdom and Awareness / Consciousness.

 Within this framework, the models used to determine the imbalances are: